With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Holy Redeemer Hospital is a mental health treatment center in Jenkintown, PA, located at 1648 Huntingdon Pike, 19046 zip code area.
 Holy Redeemer Hospital provides hospital inpatient treatment.
-Holy Redeemer Hospital offers cognitive behavioral therapy, psychotropic medication and activity therapy to adults and seniors 65 or older.
+Holy Redeemer Hospital offers couples/family therapy, cognitive behavioral therapy and psychotropic medication to seniors 65 or older and adults.
 Holy Redeemer Hospital also supports people with Alzheimer's or dementia, people with traumatic brain injury and seniors or older adults.
-Additional services at Holy Redeemer Hospital consist of intensive case management, suicide prevention services and family psychoeducation.
+Additional services at Holy Redeemer Hospital consist of intensive case management, family psychoeducation and diet and exercise counseling.

 Learn MoreNortheast Community Center For Bh Children And Youth Program is a mental health clinic in Philadelphia, PA, located at 7226 Castor Avenue, 19149 zip code area.
 Northeast Community Center For Bh Children And Youth Program provides outpatient treatment.
-Northeast Community Center For Bh Children And Youth Program offers behavior modification, activity therapy and trauma therapy to young adults and children / adolescents.
+Northeast Community Center For Bh Children And Youth Program offers group therapy, dialectical behavior therapy and behavior modification to children / adolescents and young adults.
 Northeast Community Center For Bh Children And Youth Program also supports children/adolescents with serious emotional disturbance.
 Additional services offered at Northeast Community Center For Bh Children And Youth Program include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.